 Titled simply, "The Game," this Division III football match between Hampden-Sydney and Randolph-Macon College is the oldest small college football rivalry in the south.
 Needless to say, students, alumni, faculty, staff, and community members show up in great numbers to support the Tigers.

-This springtime celebration of brotherhood revolves around the 9 social fraternities at Hampden-Sydney.
+This springtime celebration of brotherhood revolves around the over 10 social fraternities at Hampden-Sydney.
 The College Activities Council (CAC) sponsors a school-wide concert while individual fraternities host bands, special events, competitions, and service projects.